 Landec Corporation and its subsidiaries ("Landec" or the "Company") design, develop, manufacture and sell differentiated health and wellness products for food and biomaterials markets.
 There continues to be a dramatic shift in consumer behavior to healthier eating habits and preventive wellness to improve quality of life.
-In our Natural Foods segment, which includes the Apio, Inc. ("Apio") Eat Smart[®] brand, the O Olive Oil and Vinegar ("O") business we sell premium California sourced specialty olive oils and wine vinegar products and the newly created Now Planting[®] brand, we market and sell plant-based refrigerated soups which began in September 2018, we are committed to offering healthy, fresh produce products conveniently packaged to consumers.
+In our Natural Foods segment, which includes the Apio, Inc. ("Apio") Eat Smart® brand of packaged fresh produce products and salads, the O Olive Oil & Vinegar® ("O") business (which sells premium California sourced specialty olive oils and wine vinegar products) and the newly created Now Planting® brand (which markets and sells plant-based refrigerated soups since its launch in October 2018), we are committed to offering healthy, fresh produce products conveniently packaged to consumers.
 In our Lifecore Biomedical, Inc. ("Lifecore") biomaterials business, we commercialize products that enable people to stay more active as they grow older.

 Landec's Natural Foods and Biomaterials businesses utilize polymer chemistry technology, a key differentiating factor.
-Both businesses focus on business-to-business selling such as selling directly to retail grocery store chains and club stores for Natural Foods and directly to partners in the medical device and pharmaceutical markets, with a concentration in ophthalmology for Lifecore.
+Both businesses focus on business-to-business selling such as selling directly to retail grocery store chains and club stores for Natural Foods and directly to partners in the medical device and pharmaceutical markets, with a concentration in ophthalmology for Biomaterials.

-Landec has three reportable business segments - Natural Foods and Biomaterials, each of which is described below and an Other segment.
+Landec has three reportable business segments - Natural Foods and Biomaterials, each of which is described below, and an Other segment.
 Financial information concerning each of these segments is summarized in Note 9 - Business Segment Reporting.

-The Natural Foods business is comprised of the Eat Smart brand (formerly in Packaged Fresh Vegetables), which combines our proprietary BreatheWay[®] food packaging technology with the capabilities of a large national food supplier and value-added produce processor and the GreenLine[®] brand to foodservice operators, as well as under private labels.
+The Natural Foods business is comprised of the Eat Smart brand (formerly in Packaged Fresh Vegetables), which combines our proprietary BreatheWay® food packaging technology with the capabilities of a large national food supplier and value-added produce processor and the GreenLine® brand to foodservice operators, as well as under private labels.
 Within the Eat Smart brand, produce is processed by trimming, washing, sorting, blending, and packaging into bags and trays that in most cases incorporate Landec's BreatheWay membrane technology.
 The BreatheWay membrane increases shelf-life and reduces shrink (waste) for retailers and helps to ensure that consumers receive fresh produce by the time the product makes its way through the distribution chain.
 Apio also generates revenue from the sale and/or use of its BreatheWay technology by partners such as Windset Holding 2010 Ltd., a Canadian corporation ("Windset"), for packaging of greenhouse grown cucumbers and peppers.